Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Prepaid Debit Cards

-Prepaid debit cards do not offer credit and, therefore, are exceedingly easy to get.
-You don’t need a credit history or bank account to buy these.
-These are similar to the debit cards attached to checking accounts, but instead, they draw cash from the deposit you make to the card.
+Prepaid debit cards don’t offer credit, which makes them incredibly easy to acquire.
+You don’t need a credit history or a bank account to get one.
+They work like debit cards linked to checking accounts, but they draw from the funds you load onto them.

 You can use these cards to make purchases, pay bills, withdraw cash from ATMs, and transfer money to others.
 Most prepaid cards impose monthly or pay-as-you-go fees, plus additional fees for certain transactions.
 Since they don’t provide credit, you can’t use prepaid debit cards to build credit.